-- A) Jesus and His disciples arrive at the home of Mary, Martha & Lazarus in Bethany, six days before the Passover feast is to begin in Jerusalem (John 12:1). - B) That evening at supper, Mary anoints Jesus with "costly perfume" (John 12:2-8).
-The perfume is truly valuable (one year's wages), and reveals Mary's devotion and humility. - C) Judas Iscariot, noting the value of the perfume, criticizes Mary's generosity, instead voicing that the perfume could be used to support the poor (12:4-5).
+- A) Jesus and His disciples arrive at the home of Mary, Martha & Lazarus in Bethany (a small village near Jerusalem), six days before the Passover feast is to begin (John 12:1).

+- B) That evening at supper,

+Mary anoints Jesus with

+"costly perfume" (John 12:28).
+The perfume is truly

+valuable (one year's wages),

+and reveals Mary's devotion

+and humility.

+- C) Judas Iscariot, noting the value of the perfume, criticizes Mary's generosity, instead voicing that the perfume could be used to support the poor (12:4-5).
 However, it is noted that Judas was a thief (and the treasurer for the disciples), and it seems this moment contributes to his disillusionment with Jesus and his sense of loss as Christ heads toward the cross. - D) The contrast between Judas the betrayer and Mary are dramatic.
 Judas couldn't figure out Jesus, and was becoming increasingly more selfish.
-On the other hand, Mary (who also didn't always grasp what Jesus was doing, cf. John 11:31-33) chose to worship Jesus. - E) Following Jesus can be one of the most unnerving and confusing experiences in life.
+On the other hand, Mary (who also didn't always grasp what Jesus was doing, cf. John 11:31-33) chose to worship Jesus.

+- E) Following Jesus can be one of the most unnerving and confusing experiences in life.
 Trusting Christ with our whole lives is a choice, it does not come naturally.
 As you begin this journey with Jesus through the Passion Week, consider your own relationship with Him, is it one of sacrificial worship or one of selfish want-for-more? - F) The next day, Jesus and His disciples leave Bethany and head into Jerusalem (John 12:12).
 Word has gotten out that Jesus is coming into Jerusalem, and there is a crowd to welcome Him (Matthew 21:1-11; Mark 11:1-10; John 12:12-18).
 Jesus enters Jerusalem on a donkey/colt, fulfilling prophecy (Zechariah 9:9).
-His triumphal entry into Jerusalem on Sunday is marked with "Hosanna" (God Save!) a well-known Old Testament Messianic title (Psalm 118:25-26).
+His triumphal entry into Jerusalem on Sunday is marked with "Hosanna" (God Save!) a well-known Old Testament Messianic title (Psalm 118:25-26). - G) Knowing that Jesus has already predicted his death (Mark 10:33-34), we know why He has come to Jerusalem.
+However, the people are welcoming Jesus because they think He will be a miraculous military deliverer, a terrible misconception leading (eventually) to a far different cry from the people.